 7. RESPONSIBILITIES AND OBLIGATIONS

 Overall responsibility for the implementation of this policy rests with the Chief Financial Officer.
-Further responsibilities assigned to cost centre managers are outlined in Clause 7 above.
+Further responsibilities assigned to Programme Managers are outlined in Clause 7 above.
 In particular, the following responsibilities are highlighted:

 7.1 The employee